Kansas City Southern revenue jumps 37% as freight volumes rebound

 The company reported a net loss of $378 million, or $4.17 per share, in the quarter, compared with a profit of $110.3 million, or $1.16 per share, a year earlier.

-The loss was in part due to a $700 million break-up fee it owed to Canadian Pacific Railway Ltd (CP.TO).
+The loss was in part due to a $700 million break-up fee it owed to Canadian Pacific Railway Ltd.

 Adjusted operating ratio, a key profitability metric for Wall Street, was 61.4%, compared with 65.2% a year earlier.